FrancesCoronel/personal-website-v3/_pages/about.md

 ---

+## Become a Patron!

-## If you have found any of my contributions valuable, kindly consider supporting me through a small donation or by becoming an ongoing patron. 💛️
+If you have found any of my contributions valuable, kindly consider supporting me through a small donation or by becoming an ongoing patron. 💛️

 <a href="https://www.patreon.com/fvcproductions" target="_blank" rel="noopener"><img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" height="50" alt="Become a Patron!"></a>